jmatsu/remocon-starter-kit/README.md

 ## Getting Started

-1. Please fork this repository and clone it
+1. Please duplicate this repository

+Forked repository cannot be private so that you need to duplicate this repository

+- Create a repository in your account or organization (e.g. remote-config-management)
+- Run the script below

 ```
+cd /path/to/workspace

+git clone git@github.com:jmatsu/remote-config-management.git remote-config-management

+cd remote-config-management

-git clone git@github.com:<your name>/remocon-starter-kit.git
+git remote set-url origin git@github.com:<your name>/remote-config-management.git
+git push origin master
 ```

 2. Change the visibility of the repository